natelistrom/natelistrom.github.io/_drafts/engineers-and-tour-guides.md

 ## Engineers are human

 The phrase also acknowledges a salient quality of human nature.
 At heart, we're energy-conservative beings.
 All other things equal, when given a choice, we'll prefer whatever path has the least friction.

-Humans are fundamentally friction-averse.
-Sure, we'll put up with a little bit of hassle for the sake of curiosity or novelty.
+We may put up with a little bit of hassle for the sake of curiosity or novelty.
 But not for long.

 To put up with friction, [we need a really strong motivation]({% post_url 2022-08-11-interest-effort %}).
 We need to have the sense that it's worth it &mdash; that something truly amazing is coming.